 Humidifiers are not just for kids rooms.
 Adding a humidifier to your most highly trafficked areas are a pivotal step to adding moisture back into the air.

 Use the Right Products

 During the winter months is not the time to skimp on quality products.
 Switch to thicker and heavier moisturizers like this Raw Shea Butter lotion.
 It’s good stuff and worth every penny.
-You could also amp up your regular moisturizer by adding some vitamin e oil to the bottle.
-I usually add a couple good squirts but, use as much or as little as you like.
+You could also amp up your regular moisturizer by adding some pure vitamin e oil to the bottle.
+I usually add a couple good squirts but, you can use as much or as little as you like.